 The Indiana Water Resources Research Center (IWRRC) is one of 54 Water Resources Research Institutes established under the authority of the Water Resources Research Act of 1964.
 Each of the 50 states, plus the District of Columbia, the Virgin Islands, Puerto Rico and Guam have institutes housed at their land grant university that receive annual base funding through the U.S. Geological Survey to support competent research, train future water scientists, and disseminate research results to water managers and the public.

 The mission of the IWRRC is to coordinate the intellectual and physical resources of Indiana’s universities, state agencies, and industries to resolve technical, economic, and other problems associated with water resources management, use, and preservation.
 The IWWRC supports research by administering the section 104B program for the state of Indiana.

-Serve as a resource to state agencies and industries by providing the expert services of IWRRC faculty, conducting advanced research studies, and providing a forum for discussion and exchange of information.
-Also, members of the IWRRC staff are in frequent contact with state water agencies and serve on many state task forces.
+- Serve as a resource to state agencies and industries by providing the expert services of IWRRC faculty, conducting advanced research studies, and providing a forum for discussion and exchange of information.

-Strengthen student education/training in water-related fields: encourage students to enter these fields, and provide the manpower necessary to solve future water resource problems.
+- Strengthen student education/training in water-related fields and encourage students to enter these fields.